In digital imaging, two image formats prevail above all else: JPEG (or JPG) and PNG.

 An acronym for Portable Network Graphics, PNG is a lossless file format designed as a more open alternative to Graphics Interchange Format (GIF).

-When it comes to photography, PNG might seem like a solid alternative to proprietary RAW formats for lossless image storage, but the truth is there are plenty of better alternatives, such as Adobe’s Digital Negative (DNG) — which you can even shoot on your smartphone — and TIFF.
+When it comes to photography, PNG might seem like a solid alternative to proprietary RAW formats for lossless image storage.
+Still, the truth is there are plenty of better alternatives, such as Adobe’s Digital Negative (DNG) — which you can even shoot on your smartphone — and TIFF.
 PNG also doesn’t natively support EXIF data, which includes information such as shutter speed, aperture, and ISO from the camera it was captured with.

 Much like JPEG, PNG has also had a few variations throughout the years.
 APNG is a still-supported format designed to replicate the animated functionality of GIFs.
 It’s not nearly as prevalent but is supported by many modern browsers.